-‘Tis the season for giving, and that also goes for businesses.
-There are many reasons why companies should donate to charity.
-From the large morale boost for employees, to potential tax breaks.
-Also for franchisees, who represent a localized facet of a larger company, those benefits can be even greater.
-Philanthropy can benefit companies in many ways.
-Read more to find out how.
+‘Tis the season for giving, and that goes for businesses, as well.
+There are many reasons why companies should donate to charity, ranging from the large morale boost for employees to the potential tax breaks, and for franchisees, who represent a localized facet of a larger company, those benefits can be even greater.

-In this article, we’ll discuss why companies should donate to charity, including practical and community-building reasons, and how to donate to be sure your charitable contributions have the greatest impact.
+In this article, we’ll be discussing why companies should donate to charity, including practical and community-building reasons, and how to donate to be sure your charitable contributions have the greatest impact.

 Why Companies Should Donate to Charity

-Companies should donate to charity for many reasons, but one of the simplest is that it’s a great way to improve your community.
+Companies should donate to charity for a multitude of reasons, but one of the simplest is that it’s a great way to improve your community.
 Local businesses, including franchises, have the unique ability to connect with their communities on a personal level.
-You know your surroundings, your customers know you.
-If your business is profitable, why not spread your good fortune and hard work around to improve the lives of your customers as best you can?
-That’s where philanthropy and companies work so well together.
-They offer unique ways to give back to the community around you!
+You know your surroundings, your customers know you—if your business is profitable, why not spread your good fortune and hard work around to improve the lives of your customers as best you can?

 You don’t have to give a lot to make a difference.
 Small businesses tend to donate around six percent of their profits to charity, and companies that make under $1 million per year tend to give the most.
 That can make a huge difference!

-Beyond improving your community, there are a few other reasons to donate to charity:
+Beyond improving your community, there are a few other reasons to donate to charity, too.